tangle-network/protocol-solidity/packages/evm-test-utils/README.md

 <h1 id="overview"> Overview </h1>

 This Repository is meant to support a development environment for the anchor protocol over EVM networks.
-In its current state, it starts up two networks and deploys a FixedAnchor bridge over these networks for a freshly created erc20 token.
+In its current state, it starts up two networks and deploys a Variable Anchor bridge over these networks for a freshly created erc20 token.
+It is meant to be used directly with [this script](../../scripts/evm/deployments/LocalEvmVBridge.ts) at the current moment.

 - Hermes: chainId 5001, 'chain a'
 - Athena: chainId 5002, 'chain b'